-It’s a fast-paced world, and we often sacrifice our health for our more ambitious agendas.
-But when we lose the ability nurture ourselves, we become less effective overall.
-Let the Moon guide you in living a healthier life.
-After all, that beautiful orb in the night sky is also known as The Great Nurturer!
+It's a fast-paced world we live in, and we often sacrifice our health for more ambitious agendas.
+However, when we lose the ability to take care of ourselves, we become less effective overall.
+So, let lunar cycles guide you in living a healthier life -- after all, that beautiful orb in the night sky is also known as the Great Nurturer!

 New Moon: Break habits.

-Based on the cycle of the Moon, it’s been said that it takes 21 days to break a habit.
-If you can make it to the last quarter of the lunar cycle, this is a time of turning new corners in attitude and consciousness.
+Based on the cycle of the Moon, it's been said it takes 21 days to break a bad habit.
+If you can make it to the last quarter of the lunar cycle, this is an ideal time to turn new corners in attitude and consciousness.

 Waxing Moon: Focus on good nutrition and rest.

-During the waxing Moon (new to full), the body is rebuilding.
-The cost for not taking care during this Moon phase is high, as we make ourselves especially vulnerable to illness.
-Rest more, and if at all possible put off major chores until the waning Moon phase when (you’ll be delighted to hear) your house will actually stay cleaner longer!
+During the waxing Moon (new to full), the body rebuilds.
+The cost for not taking care of ourselves during this phase is high, as we make ourselves especially vulnerable to illness.
+Rest more, and if possible, put off major chores until the waning Moon phase when -- you'll be delighted to hear -- your home will remain cleaner longer!

-The body is releasing toxins during the waning Moon, so be sure to drink lots of water and detoxify your body as much as possible at this time.
-We tend to use more calories during this Moon phase as well, so if you’re tempted to eat more, you’ll probably find that you don’t put on the extra weight.
+The body releases toxins during the Moon's waning phase, so be sure to drink lots of water and detoxify your body as much as possible during this time.
+We tend to burn more calories during this Moon phase as well, so if you're tempted to eat more, you'll be happy to find that you likely won't put on much (if any) extra weight!